makersacademy/bowling-challenge/README.md

 I'd like the app to change frame automatically as necessary

 As a player
+So I don't make a mistake
+I'd like the app to notify when I've entered a roll too large

+As a player
 So I don't need to calculate myself
 I'd like the app to add bonuses itself